-It is these front line medics that are therefore perfectly placed to offer healthy eating guidance, particularly for those suffering from chronic lifestyle diseases.
-These patients are seen by GP’s regularly and there is an ongoing patient, GP relationship.
+It is these front line medics that are perfectly placed to offer healthy eating guidance, particularly for those suffering from chronic lifestyle diseases.
+These patients are seen by GP’s regularly and there is an ongoing relationship.
 Often the GP has a relationship with the whole family and has an excellent knowledge of their case and family history.

 The purpose of training medics in nutrition is to take advantage of this relationship and be able to drip-feed nutrition and healthy eating guidance at a very basic level when they visit the practice.
-By training medics in nutrition (at a relatively detailed level but not at the detail of a Nutritional Therapist, Nutritionist or Dietician) it allows them to understand the impact of nutrition on health and disease.
+Training medics in nutrition (at a relatively detailed level but not at the detail of a Nutritional Therapist, Nutritionist or Dietician) allows them to understand the impact of nutrition on health and disease.

 Once trained in nutrition the information that medics will be able to provide can be given within a few minutes of consultations and can be invaluable to the patient.
 It can help patients understand some basics of healthy eating, get them on the right path, and start them taking control of their own health.

 Therefore as you can see this is a totally integrated approach and without the training of medics the cross-referral to nutrition specialists and other resources will not happen except in rare circumstances.
 We have had Nutritional Therapists, Nutritionists and Dietitians for many years but referrals do not happen frequently because of the lack of knowledge and training of GP’s in nutrition.

 This is why here at Sano we are so passionate about both training medics in nutrition to achieve this goal and also working with GP practices to implement an integrated approach.
 The approach not only requires training in nutrition but also a practice structure to allow funding to refer to other resources.

 If you are a medic interested in learning nutrition then we offer a variety of courses.
-Our course which teaches you the building blocks of healthy eating ‘Metabolic Health’ is relevant to all patients whatever their health concerns is accredited by The Royal College of General Practitioners (RCGP).
+Our course which teaches you the building blocks of healthy eating ‘Metabolic Health’ is relevant to all patients, whatever their health concerns, is accredited by The Royal College of General Practitioners (RCGP).